Clear-Bible/nt-conditionals/data/md/nt-conditionals-SBLGNT.md

 NIV:
 p: (If one of you has a child or an ox that falls into a well on the Sabbath day
 q: (will you not immediately pull it out?)

+* ESV: gerund "having"
+NASB: future "will have"
+NRSV, NIV, NLT: "if"

 ## Greek (SBLGNT)